- Summer financial aid requires a minimum enrollment of at least 6 credits (both sessions combined) for most aid programs.

 - Students enrolled in 6 or more summer credits will be eligible for a summer Pell grant as part of the year-round Pell award.
 Using a summer Pell grant will not affect your Pell grant for the following Fall and Spring unless you are reaching your six year full-time limit on Pell eligibility.

 For PA State Grant consideration, at least half of your credits must be taken in a regular classroom or your grant will be reduced approximately in half.
 No more than half of the total summer credits can be taken online.
 Please keep in mind PA State Grants are limited to 4 years of full-time eligibility.

 - The Financial Aid Office must monitor the number of online credits in your class schedule for Fall and Spring semesters through July 31st of the academic year.

-- In order to retain your PHEAA state grant, at least half of your semester's credits must be in a face-to-face, in-person classroom.
-If you have more online credits than in-person credits in a term, your PHEAA grant will be reduced.
+- In order to retain your PA State Grant, at least half of your semester's credits must be in a face-to-face, in-person classroom.
+If you have more online credits than in-person credits in a term, your PA State Grant will be reduced.
 (A "blended" course is considered an online course for state grant purposes if over 50% is online.)

 - If your ratio of online vs. in-person credits changes from the way the state grant was originally paid to you, the following could happen:

 - Your grant amount will be reduced from full-time to part-time and you owe back the amount for which you are no longer eligible, or